cea-hpc/modules/doc/source/module.rst

 .. envvar:: MODULESHOME

- The location of the master Modules package file directory containing module command initialization scripts, the executable program :file:`modulecmd.tcl`, and a directory containing a collection of master *modulefiles*.
+ The location of the main Modules package file directory containing module command initialization scripts, the executable program :file:`modulecmd.tcl`, and a directory containing a collection of main *modulefiles*.

 .. envvar:: <VAR>_modquar